ta3ag/lbd/docs/BackendTutorial/source/install.rst

 Above installaton can generate html document but not for pdf.
 To support pdf/latex document generated as follows,

+On iMac, install MacTex.pkg from http://www.tug.org/mactex/

+On Linux, install texlive as follows,

 .. code-block:: bash

   sudo apt-get install texlive texlive-latex-extra